New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Essential Improvements

 \section{Essential Improvements}

 For stable operation of the SQUID sensor at the base noise level, any uncontrolled sources of electromagnetic interference (EMI) are undesirable.
-Considerable effort went into studying and eliminating electrical EMI noise in the lab, and eliminating ground loops.
-As shown in Fig.~\ref{fig:superacon} (dashed curve), the baseline of the SQUID sensor is $6\mu\Phi_0/\sqrt{Hz}$ at the frequency of operation (close to the manufacturer's specification), after an improvement of over a factor of 50 in the magnetic shielding factor.
-The solid curve shows the spectrum with an application of a 2~Hz external uniform magnetic field of 10~gauss generated by a pair of Helmholtz coils placed outside the cryostat.
+Considerable effort went into studying and eliminating electrical EMI in the lab, and eliminating ground loops.
+As shown in Fig.~\ref{fig:superacon} (dashed curve), the baseline of the SQUID sensor is $6\mu\Phi_0/\sqrt{Hz}$ at the frequency of operation (close to the manufacturer's specification).
+The solid curve shows the spectrum in the presence of a 2~Hz external uniform magnetic field of 10~gauss, generated by a pair of Helmholtz coils placed outside the cryostat.
 By comparing the amplitude of the residual 2~Hz peak to the applied field strength, we estimate the overall magnetic shielding factor of the system to be $5\times10^{11}$.
 The quality of the magnetic shield and the ground-loop isolation also ensures that no observable vibrational peaks or power line harmonics show up on the SQUID noise spectrum.